 Jay is a litigator.
 He focuses his practice on two areas of the law: (1) serious personal injury claims; and (2) estate dispute claims.
 Jay has represented victims and their families in wrongful death claims, automobile accident claims, bike accident claims, airplane crash claims, product liability claims, medical malpractice claims, and a host of other serious personal injury claims.
-He has been plaintiff's counsel in numerous 6 and 7-figure settlements and verdicts.
+He has been lead counsel in numerous 6 and 7-figure settlements and verdicts resulting in recovery for his clients.

 With respect to his estate dispute practice, Jay has filed and defended a number of will caveat proceedings, as well as claims relating to breaches of fiduciary duties, financial fraud, misappropriation of funds, and interference with prospective inheritances and life insurance benefits.
 He also works with families and individuals in an effort to resolve estate-related claims without having to file suit.
-He is an inaugural member of the North Carolina Bar Association's Fiduciary Litigation Committee.
+He is an inaugural member of the North Carolina Bar Association's Fiduciary Litigation Committee, and in 2014, Jay was lead counsel for a family member who challenged a will - resulting in one of the 25 largest reported verdicts or settlements in the State, according to North Carolina Lawyers Weekly.

 Jay has taken several cases to jury trial, and handles all aspects of litigation - from pre-suit negotiations through appeal, when necessary.
 He handles some claims on a contingency-fee basis (meaning he is paid only if he is able to recover money for his clients), and other claims on an hourly basis or flat fee arrangement.
 Jay works with each of his clients at the outset to ensure that an appropriate fee arrangement is agreed upon and followed on each file.